MitM123/MitM123/README.md

 I'm a passionate Full Stack Developer and Computer Engineering student with a love for transforming complex challenges into elegant digital solutions.
 Currently pursuing my Bachelor's at Charusat University with a stellar academic record, I'm constantly exploring the intersection of technology and innovation.

 ### 🚀 Professional Snapshot
-- 💼 Frontend Developer at CareerQuest
+- 💼 Frontend Developer at PrepArc
 - 🎓 Computer Engineering Student (CPI: 9.13/10)
 - 🌱 Passionate about React.js, Node.js, and cutting-edge web technologies